Azure/Industrial-IoT/docs/services/readme.md

 An alternative to hosting individual containers in a cluster is the "[all in one service container](all-in-one.md)", which is a single web service that hosts all micro services and agents in its process.

-A sample web application is provided in the form of the Azure Industrial IoT [Engineering Tool](engineeringtool.md), which is deployed using the [deployment script](../deploy/howto-deploy-all-in-one.md).

 ## Next steps

 * [Deploy Microservices to Azure](../deploy/readme.md)